AdobeDocs/experience-manager-65.en/help/sites-deploying/technical-requirements.md

 seo-title: Technical Requirements
 description: A list of the supported client and server platforms for AEM.
 seo-description: A list of the supported client and server platforms for AEM.
-uuid: 597f8fc1-9ac7-458d-a7c1-f576dd0f189b
-contentOwner: msm-service
-products: SG_EXPERIENCEMANAGER/6.5/SITES
 content-type: reference
 topic-tags: platform
-discoiquuid: 16c7a97d-884a-447e-9aad-18a2db1bda1d
-docset: aem65
 exl-id: 47529b9a-c4e5-434f-ac26-b01714ff863b
 ---
 # Technical Requirements{#technical-requirements}

 Adobe supports Adobe Experience Manager (AEM) on the platforms as detailed in the following information in this document.

 For any issues that are specifically related to the platform, contact the platform vendor.

 >[!NOTE]
 >